KaviyaKarthikeyann/todo-app/README.md

 # todo-app
-A simple to-do app with a login feature
+# A simple to-do app with a login feature.
-Look into the main branch for the full code.
+# Look into the main branch for the full code.